ACTIoN (Assessment, Care, Treatment In Neurology) theme

 - A terror management perspective on dementia.
 Terror Management is a major research paradigm within social science and holds that human beings are unique in our capacity for self-awareness and the ability to reflect on the past and ponder the future.
 From this comes out knowledge that death is inevitable, which engenders potentially debilitating terror that we have to “manage”.
 Researchers from ACTIoN have worked on a series of research projects to show how this theory might relate to people with dementia.

 - SPATIAL - A feasibility Study of Prisms and Therapy in Attention Loss after Stroke.
-In partnership with the University of Manchester, we are working on a proof of concept study and feasibility randomised controlled trial of prism adaptation as a primer for Occupational Therapy.
-The project is funded by Research for Patient Benefit NIHR and will run from June 2018 until 2020.
-It is also is also supported by the Evaluation theme.
+In partnership with the University of Manchester, we worked on a proof of concept study and feasibility randomised controlled trial of prism adaptation as a primer for Occupational Therapy.
+The project was funded by Research for Patient Benefit NIHR and ran from June 2018 until 2020.
+It was also supported by the Evaluation theme.
 For more details, contact Dr Ailie Turton.